adamjonas/intro-to-the-shell/README.md

 ## Opening a Terminal OSX

-The easiest way to open a terminal is through Spotlight by using COMMAND + SPACE, and typing "terminal".
+The easiest way to open a terminal is through Spotlight by using COMMAND + SPACE (if you haven't changed the default shortcut) , and typing "terminal".

-This should now show up.